josfam/conways-game/README.md

 This implementation allows the user to tweak all sorts of properties as they see fit.

-This project was also my final project for [Harvard's CS50P, Introduction to Programming with Python course](https://cs50.harvard.edu/python/)
+This project was also my final project for [Harvard's CS50P, Introduction to Programming with Python course](https://cs50.harvard.edu/python/),
+\
+and you can find the [video demo on YouTube](https://www.youtube.com/watch?v=rlkMN3I4j80)

 ## How to adjust game properties